Using Our Data With AmiBroker

 Norgate has developed an integration system for AmiBroker that creates a database for each of our data products.

-The integration scripts that we provide automatically populate a large number of useful Amibroker symbol lists (Markets, Groups, Sectors and Watchlists) and provide Watchlist updates.
+The integration scripts that we provide automatically populate a large number of useful Amibroker symbol lists (Markets, Groups and Watchlists) and provide Watchlist updates.

 They also maintain each database for symbol and name changes, new listings, delistings etc.

-Our integration scripts will ONLY work with AmiBroker version 5.30 or higher.
+Our integration scripts will ONLY work with AmiBroker version 5.60 or higher (6.00 or above HIGHLY recommended).

 If you have an earlier version of AmiBroker, you can get the latest official release from the AmiBroker downloads area.